AranelSurion/screeps/README.md

 - Recreate creeps if renewal fails and they fall into decay.
 - Builders can also maintain Room Controller and work as an Upgrader. (there's also an Upgrader role, if you prefer)
 - Builders won't drain a Spawn under half of its capacity.
 - Custodian role.
-Maintains roads and structures under less than %90 integrity, also fortifies walls and ramparts in its spare time.
+Maintains roads and structures under  %90 integrity, also fortifies walls and ramparts in its spare time. (ignores rookie walls)
+- Miner/Carrier roles to replace Harvester role.
+Also refills builders if upgrading Room Controller.
 - Guards can talk, and notify you of hostile presence.
+They can be ordered to move by using GUARD_MOVE flag.
 - Spawn guards automatically on hostile presence.
+You'll also receive a notification.
 - Harvesters use and prioritize Extensions, they can also switch back and forth.

 **Note**: "Spawn1" is the hardcoded spawn name.